 My company has a charitable arm.
 Can I get North London Cares involved?

 Of course!
 We’d love to work with your business.
 If you have a charity of the year, please consider nominating North London Cares.
-Or maybe you have a Payroll Giving scheme, and can donate to North London Cares through this?
-Or maybe your company has a charitable foundation to which North London Cares could apply for funding.
+Or maybe you have a Payroll Giving scheme, and can donate to us through this?
+Or maybe your company has a charitable foundation to which we could apply for funding.

 With any of these, you could help tackle isolation and loneliness across Camden and Islington.
-And in return, there’d be plenty of ways to get involved in North London Cares.
+And in return, there’d be plenty of ways to get involved with us.
 From team volunteering days, to supporting us with skills in-kind, your company would really see the difference they are making.
-Please email Emily on [email protected] for more information on how your business could partner with North London Cares.
+Please email Imogen Duffin on [email protected] for more information on how your business could partner with North London Cares.